pixelmothman/nextjs-b2b-app-starter/README.md

 - 🟢 **PropelAuth**: provides end-to-end managed user authentication specializing in B2B use cases.
 - ✨ **Zod**: TypeScript-first schema validation with static type inference.
 - 🧪 **TailwindCSS**: a utility-first CSS framework packed with classes that can be composed to build any design, directly in the markup.
+- 🏗️ **Radix-ui Primitives**: An open-source UI component library for building high-quality, accessible design systems and web apps.
 - 🔥 **React Hot Toast**: smoking hot React notifications.
-- 🚁 **React Dropzone**: simple React hook to create a HTML5-compliant drag'n'drop zone for files..
+- 🚁 **React Dropzone**: simple React hook to create a HTML5-compliant drag'n'drop zone for files.

 ## Getting Started